Optimal Hardy weights on the Euclidean lattice: Proof of inverse-square bounds with spatial averaging

-Let $\de>0$.
+which is the lower bound in \eqref{eq:mainspatial}.
+To complete the proof, it remains to prove Lemma~\ref{lm:onedirection}.

+\textit{Proof of Lemma~\ref{lm:onedirection}} Let $\al>0$.
 We consider the case $j=1$ without loss of generality.
 We let $\ell>0$ to be determined later.
-The idea of the proof is that by using both parts of the Aronson-type bound \eqref{eq:aronsondiscrete}, we know that $G$ must have decayed somewhat between the interior and the exterior boundary of the sector.
+The idea of the proof is that by the Nash-Aronson bounds \eqref{eq:aronsondiscrete}, we know that $G$ must have decayed somewhat between the interior and the exterior boundary of the sector.

 In a preliminary step, we replace the sector

 by a cuboid.
 Observe that there are constants $c_{in}, c_{out},c_{orth}>0$ depending only on $d$, so that the cuboid

 is contained in the sector $\curly{S}^{1,\al}_{R,\ell}$.
 Without loss of generality, we assume that $c_{in} R$ and $c_{out} \ell R$ are integers.
 Note further that for any fixed $\ell$, $\mathrm{Cub}$ has cardinality of order $R^d$ as $R\to\infty$.
 We conclude that it suffices to prove the claim with $\mathrm{Cub}$ in place of $\curly{S}^{1,\al}_{R,\ell}$.